datawire/ambassador-docs/docs/emissary/pre-release/topics/using/redirects.md

 # Redirects

-$productName$ can perform 3xx redirects on `Mapping`s to a different host, with various options to redirect the path and to return a different 3xx response code instead of the default 301.
+$productName$ can perform 3xx redirects on `AmbassadorMapping`s to a different host, with various options to redirect the path and to return a different 3xx response code instead of the default 301.

 ## Schema